 Success for the next generation of farmers and ranchers depends on whether they can secure suitable land to start and expand their operations.
-Farmland for the Next Generation is American Farmland Trust's nationwide initiative to address this critical issue.
+Farmland for the Next Generation is American Farmland Trust’s nationwide project to address this critical issue.

-2017 Class of Land Access Trainers Selected!
+Land Access Trainers

 Please direct questions about Farmland for the Next Generation to the project leaders:

 - Julia Freedgood, Assistant Vice President of Programs, email@example.com or 413-586-9330 x11

 - Jennifer Dempsey, Director of the Farmland Information Center, firstname.lastname@example.org or 413-586-9330 x13